axelvaldez/radical-companies/_posts/reviews/2023-02-25-urban-radical-one-more-time.markdown

     width="70%"
     alt="">
   </div>
  <div class="_speakerb">When I got to the ladder, I recognized the analysis and labeling that was coming and I got pretty excited.
-Then you came up with higher and primtive minds, genies and golems and&hellip; and&hellip; it was music to my ears.
+Then you came up with higher and primitive minds, genies and golems and&hellip; and&hellip; it was music to my ears.
 The high-rung and low-run quadrants were pure joy.</div>
   <div class="_center">
    <img
     src="/assets/img/pic-39-emergence-of-golems-and-genies-on-the-ladder.svg"
     width="70%"
     alt="">
   </div>
  <div class="_speakerb"> I was aware of the distinction between what&rsquo;s inside your head and what is expressed and I knew that spoken language was key to our humanity.
-But it was a forehead-slaping moment when I saw this illustration and how communication makes possible the emergence of, for example, social animals.</div>
+But it was a forehead-slapping moment when I saw this illustration and how communication makes possible the emergence of, for example, social animals.</div>
   <div class="_center">
    <img
     src="/assets/img/pic-34-emergence-tower-ant-colony-vs-spider.svg"